eddycolloton/LPB-mediainfo-batch/README.md

 #Excel
 I've attached an Excel file to this repo with the different formulas "baked in" but I'll list them here as well.

 1. The first column, A, is populated with the file names output from the DIR command.
+  * May need some data clean-up here.
+If file names have spaces or special characters in them, they must be enclosed in quotation marks, or the command line won't recognize them when they're input as commands.
+At LPB there were only a few files like this and we just did it by hand.
 2. Column B is populated with the MediaInfo command "mediainfo --output=PBCore2"
   * note that the "PBCore2" part of that command is case sensitive
 3. Column C uses the formula: